 “The Yards” is an “On the Waterfront” wannabe, directed with a heavy portentousness that smothers the drama in a thick sauce of self-importance.
-A look at political corruption and personal betrayal, James Gray’s sophomore feature develops a degree of dramatic tension, but entombs its characters in a prison of predestined tragedy.
+A look at political corruption and personal betrayal that concentrates on a family trying to dominate business in New York City’s subway yards, James Gray’s sophomore feature develops a degree of dramatic tension but, like “Little Odessa” six years ago, entombs its characters so thoroughly in a prison of palpably predestined tragedy that one knows from the outset that the very worst that can happen most certainly will.
 Attractive cast and prospect of some good reviews look to spell OK business for this Miramax release.

 For both his films to date, Gray has found offbeat, little-examined angles on Gotham criminal life, and populated them with first-rate casts.
 But an overwhelming sense of fatalism surrounds them both, and the problem is exacerbated this time out by the feeling that Gray is auditioning to direct “The Godfather, Part IV”; all the actors have obviously been instructed to murmur their lines with a deliberate gravity that almost becomes a parody of the style the Francis Coppola set so effectively in his gangster saga.